EQUITIESLAB

 Stop-losses may reduce volatility, but they also impact performance.
 In the chart above, up until 2010, the green backtest line used a 20% stop-loss.

-From 2010 onwards, the strategy is much stricter: a 10% trailing stop-loss.
 The green backtest line follows the orange baseline until 2010, whereupon it just seems to run out of steam.
-Our product can let you analyze this trend and figure out why.
+Perhaps something is “stopping” it?

 Long/Short